Boeing boosts share buyback to $12 billion, lifts dividend 25 percent

 In October, Boeing reported an 18 percent rise in third-quarter profit, but its cash generation lagged below expectations, putting a question mark over its ability to meet its forecast for the year.

-Boeing had promised that cash flow would be "very strong" in the fourth quarter, and Monday's move signaled it was confident of hitting its targets.
+Boeing had promised that cash flow would be "very strong" in the fourth quarter, and Monday's move signalled it was confident of hitting its targets.

 "Strong operating performance across our business continues to generate significant cash flow and financial strength for Boeing," said Chief Executive Officer Jim McNerney.